 For most people, a bee sting hurts for a few hours and then gets better.
 If you’re allergic, you may have a more serious reaction.
 For some people, that’s more severe swelling at the site of the sting.
 A few people can have life-threatening symptoms -- even if they've never had an allergic reaction to a bee sting.
 Half of all people who die of bee sting anaphylaxis did not know that they had an allergy.

 Here are the most dangerous symptoms to watch for:

-If you have these symptoms, use an Auvi-Q or Epi-Pen (epinephrine shot) if you carry one with you.
+If you have these symptoms, use an Auvi-Q or Epi-Pen (epinephrine shot) if you carry them with you (always carry two).
 Then call 911 immediately.
 You still need to go to the hospital, even if the shot worked.

 If you have itching, redness, and swelling right around the sting site, but are otherwise OK: